JN513/ESP-1ch-Gateway-v5.0/README.md

-# Single Channel LoRaWAN Gateway
+# Single Channel LoRa Gateway

+GATEWAYS BASED ON THIS CODE ARE NOT LoRaWAN COMPATIBLE AND SHOULD NOT BE USED ON A LORAWAN NETWORK.

+*** NEVER CONNECT THEM TO THE THINGS NETWORK ***

 Version 5.0.1, November, 2017
 Author: M. Westenberg (mw12554@hotmail.com)